 However, the relationship between sleep and yoga isn’t one-way; sleep can also affect yoga sessions.
 So with that in mind, this article highlights some of the ways how proper rest can improve your yoga sessions.

 Although most forms of yoga are not as strenuous as workouts such as HIIT and CrossFit, executing poses, or ‘asanas,’ can still take its toll on the body.
 First-time yoga practitioners can attest to how their limbs may feel sore or tender after their workout.
 This occurs because the muscles are still not used to the varying motions involved in yoga.
 Fatigue Science explains that sleeping can help hasten muscle recovery, due to the fact that it’s the best time for the body to regenerate cells.
 This is a vital part of the process to repair the damage caused by hyperextending various muscles.

 2) Sleep gives you energy

-Fitness expert Jim White pointed out in a post on Leesa that lack of sleep can mean you get easily fatigued.
+Fitness expert Jim White pointed out that lack of sleep can mean you get easily fatigued.
 Sufficient rest, in short, allows you to perform the ‘asanas’ to the best of your ability.
 Furthermore, the energy that you get from getting enough sleep means you won’t tire as easily and will find it easier to execute the poses with adequate sleep under your belt.